-Mrs Jones is the SENCO and is available in school for flexible appointments.
-She can be contacted via the school office.
-Mrs Jones will attend staff, leadership team, governors' meetings and educational consultation meetings on request.
+Mr Maunder is the SENDCO and is available in school for flexible appointments.
+He can be contacted via email or through the school office.
+Mr Maunder will attend staff, leadership team, governors' meetings and educational consultation meetings on request.
 Otherwise, Mrs Nicole Davison is the advocate for pupils with SEND at such meetings.